unazed/xrequests/README.md

 Some quirks:
 - `Session` instances are NOT thread-safe
 - No retry attempts will be made, unless a connection is established from a previous request
-- All exceptions are wrapped under `RequestException`, even ones from third-party modules
+- All raised exceptions are wrapped under `RequestException`

 Supports:
 - HTTP, SOCKS4 and SOCKS5 proxies